rooklift/gohalite2/README.md

 # Global Strategy - Conceptual Breakthroughs

 I suspect implementation details are less important than overall strategy.
-I only made a couple of conceptual breakthroughs:
+I only made a few conceptual breakthroughs:

-* Firstly, never dock when there are enemy ships around.
+* Never dock when there are enemy ships around.
 This is obvious in hindsight.
 Docking is basically suicide.
 Instead, fight whatever enemy ships are in the area.

-* Secondly, it's OK to send ships to target interplanetary enemy ships.
+* It's OK to send ships to target interplanetary enemy ships.
 Before v23, I only sent ships to planets, then dealt with whatever enemies I found there.
 But directly targetting interplanetary ships increased mu by about 2 or 3.
 Such ships are up to no good and need destroying.
 More than that, you can get some nice clustering behaviour, with your ships coming together as they kill 1 enemy; then they will help each other as they go on to the next target.

 * However... chasing ships is quite exploitable.
 An enemy can [send a single ship](https://halite.io/play/?game_id=2424227&replay_class=1&replay_name=replay-20171108-160208%2B0000--3470758710-312-208-1510156921) to distract many of your ships.
 Therefore, I started only allowing 1 ship to chase any particular enemy.
 This seems OK but does lose some of the clustering benefits.